What is Bereavement?

 - Serious or persistent thoughts of or actual planning of suicide.

 - Depression – It's normal to feel sad at the death of a loved one, but a complicated or prolonged bereavement may lead to true clinical depression.

 WHERE TO GET HELP:

-For serious suicidal thoughts: get help immediately.
+For serious suicidal thoughts: Seek help immediately.
 Have a friend drive you to the hospital or dial 911.

-For uncontrollable anxiety or clinical depression: You will need professional help and possibly medication.
+For uncontrollable anxiety or clinical depression: Professional help is essential, and medication may be necessary.

-Other support systems: Online support groups and forums; Local support groups—especially useful for those who have lost a child, or with grief from suicide.
+Other support systems: Consider online support groups and forums, as well as local support groups—especially useful for those who have lost a child or are dealing with grief from suicide.

 We are here to help you.